Australian-Imaging-Service/xnatutils/README.rst

-MBI-XNAT Utils
+XNAT Utils
 ==============

-MBI-XNAT utils is a collection of scripts for conveniently up/downloading and listing data on/from MBI-XNAT.
+XNAT utils is a collection of scripts for conveniently up/downloading and listing data on/from XNAT.

 Prequisites
 -----------